-Move over bird of paradise, fiddle leaf figs, and Boston ferns; there’s a new plant in town.
-Native to Central America, the tropical monstera is famous for its holes, which is how its nickname “the Swiss cheese” plant came about.
+Move over birds of paradise, fiddle-leaf figs, and Boston ferns: There’s a new plant in town.
+Native to Central America, the tropical monstera is famous for its holes, which is how its nickname as the “Swiss cheese” plant came about.
 The plant features a bushy and wild shape, but you can find them in apartment-friendly sizes.
 The only issue is having enough light—this bright green species cannot survive without tons of it.

 Why We Love It

-“In the summer, water frequently, as soon as soil dries out, to encourage new growth.
-In the winter, water less friendly, about once every one to two weeks.
+“In the summer, water frequently, as soon as the soil dries out, to encourage new growth,” says Satch.
+“In the winter, water less frequently—about once every one to two weeks.
 Make sure that the soil dries out completely in-between waterings.
-Monsteras can survive if soil is a bit soggy, but it’s not ideal.”
+Monsteras can survive if the soil is a bit soggy, but it’s not ideal.”

 “Monsteras prefer a stable environment with regular to high humidity.
 During the dry winter, invest in a humidifier to help keep your houseplants happy.
-Like with any houseplant, our number one suggestion is to learn about your plant’s natural environment and try your best to recreate it.”
+Like with any houseplant, our number one suggestion is to learn about your plant’s natural environment and try your best to re-create it.”

-A 6-inch monstera in a grow pot should run you about $25 retail.
+A six-inch monstera in a grow pot should run you about $25 retail.
 It’s always best to purchase your houseplant from a reputable source, especially for plant newbies, so you can ensure it’s healthy.
 Check out tropical plant offerings at TheSill.com.